Chakib-Temal/PythonExercices/exercises/devops.md

 MVP test.

 to start :
-install python , install pip , install django with pip create project command :  $ django-admin startproject myApplication
+install python , install pip , install django with pip, create project command :  $ django-admin startproject myApplication .

-Run the Server
+Run the Server  :
-python manage.py runserver , we will have a specific port  , for exemple : "Starting development server at http://127.0.0.1:8000/" so the port is 8000 (check if you don't have another server runing in this port)
+$ python manage.py runserver ,  we will have a specific port  , for exemple : "Starting development server at http://127.0.0.1:8000/" so the port is 8000 (check if you don't have another server runing in this port)

 now we can see our application